If you suspect a vehicle is abandoned

 Refuse Disposal (Amenity) Act 1978

 The London Borough of Barnet has a duty under the Refuse Disposal (Amenity) Act 1978 and associated legislation to remove abandoned vehicles from the highway, private land, or any land ‘in the open air’(subject to certain exceptions).
-The legislation sets out the system for the storage and disposal of abandoned vehicles and empowers the Authority to recover costs from those responsible for the abandonment of the vehicle.
+The legislation sets out the system for the storage and disposal of abandoned vehicles.
+It also empowers the Authority to recover costs from those responsible for the abandonment of the vehicle.
 Vehicles may be disposed of by destruction at an approved treatment facility or sale at a public auction.

 In accordance with regulation 3 of the 1978 Act, a 7-day notice will be affixed to a vehicle that is deemed to have been abandoned without lawful authority on the public highway.
 This notice period is applicable for vehicles with a value in excess of £500 which also do not pose an immediate risk to the health and safety of road users.
 Vehicles deemed to have a value of little or no commercial value and/or in a poor state of repair will be subject to a maximum 24-hour notification period.
 Vehicles removed under this category will be subject to destruction at an approved treatment facility.